As a mama of two, I’ve always been honest with my PFAMily: I’ve suffered from melasma.

 This client of mine had incredible success in treating her stubborn melasma.
 These photos were taken a few months after use of the aforementioned products ONLY.
 There were no in-office treatments performed.
 She has been able to maintain her results one year later with her PFAM lineup and vigilant SPF protection.

 If at-home skincare treatments don’t get rid of your melasma, an in-office service may succeed.
-Procedures for melasma include:
+New procedures for melasma from our melasma treatment collection include:

 Platelet-Rich Plasma Treatments & Melasma